Murali-group/annotation_prediction/README.md

 ```

 ## Download Datasets
-The network and GO term annotations for the 200 bacterial species with the most EXPC and COMP annotations are available here: http://bioinformatics.cs.vt.edu/~jeffl/supplements/2020-fastsinksource/
+The networks and GO term annotations for the 200 bacterial species with the most EXPC and COMP annotations are available here: http://bioinformatics.cs.vt.edu/~jeffl/supplements/2020-fastsinksource/

 ## Run the FastSinkSource Pipeline
 ### Generate predictions